Darksecond/kerosene/README.md

 These include for example: `spawn`, `sleep`, `send` and `schedule`.

 This library is a heavy work in progress and API's will change as work progresses.
 Amongst the work currently in progress is:
-- Rework ports, right now they are tied to an actor.
-The idea is to change ports to work more like erlang and move ownership to the worker.
-A port will never be migrated to anotehr worker, this means a port can be `!Send` and `!Sync`.
+- Rework ports, introduce port signals.
 - Add more examples and documentation.
 - Add more featuers to the 'standard library'.Right now there is a logger, but it is barely used.
 A supervisor is also available.
 - Remove locks, especially actor has multiple locks that are not needed.
 They can be removed.